Judi Bari: Political and conservation activities

-In 1988, Bari was instrumental in starting Local 1 of the Industrial Workers of the World (IWW), which allied with Earth First! in protests against cutting old growth redwoods.
+In 1989, Bari was instrumental in starting Local 1 of the Industrial Workers of the World (IWW), which allied with Earth First! in protests against cutting old growth redwoods.
 Bari used her labor organizing background to run a workshop on the Industrial Workers of the World at an Earth First! rendezvous in California.
-Through the formation of EF!–IWW Local 1, she sought to bring together environmentalists and timber workers who were concerned about the harvest rate by the timber industry.
+Through the formation of IWW–EF!
+Local 1, she sought to bring together environmentalists and timber workers who were concerned about the harvest rate by the timber industry.
 She believed they had interests in common.

 That year, Bari organized the first forest blockade, to promote expanding the South Fork Eel River Wilderness, managed by the US Bureau of Land Management.
 Related to her other interests, that year Bari also organized a counter-demonstration to protect a Planned Parenthood clinic in Ukiah.

 Many timber workers believed that the environmentalists were threatening their livelihoods.
 At this time, environmentalists were backing their legal suits against timber overcutting by staging blockades of job sites in the woods and tree sitting.
 Loggers saw such actions as harassment.
 Confrontations between loggers and demonstrators were often heated and sometimes violent.
 Reactions to Bari's involvement in the protests were severe: her car was rammed by a logging truck in 1989, and she received death threats.

 In August 1989, environmentalist Mem Hill suffered a broken nose in a protest confrontation with loggers in the woods.
 She filed a legal suit accusing a logger of assault, and claiming law enforcement did not protect her from attack.

 Bari emphasized non-violent action and began to incorporate music into her demonstrations.
 She played the fiddle and sang original compositions by Darryl Cherney, who played guitar.
 Sometimes she sang her own songs.
 Their song titles and lyrics aroused controversy, as many listeners considered them offensive.
 Cherney's song about tree spiking, "Spike a Tree for Jesus" is one example; "Will This Fetus Be Aborted?", sung as a counter-protest to an anti-abortion rally, was another.